sebescudie/GammaLauncher/README.md

 Open the app and go to the _Settings_ tab.
 There you can specify the follwing properties :

 - vvvv installation folder : this is where the launcher will look for your installed vvvversions.
 It defaults to `C:\Program Files\vvvv`
-- Nuget override : if you're want to override the default nuget folder with your own, specify it here
+- Nuget override : if you want to override the default nuget folder with your own, specify it here
 - Extra args : arbitrary arguments the launcher will use when starting a vvvv instance
 - Package repositories : all folders you add in this section will be used as package sources.
 More information [here](https://thegraybook.vvvv.org/reference/extending/contributing.html#source-package-repositories)